ppothapa/Coupled_ICON/doc/Quick_Start.md

 ### Fortran compile groups

-Certain Fortran source files of ICON, including its components that do not have their own build system (currently, `JSBACH`, `ART`, `DACE` and `EMVORADO`) might require special compiler flags.
+Certain Fortran source files of ICON, including its components that do not have their own build system (currently, `JSBACH`, `ICON-ART`, `DACE` and `EMVORADO`) might require special compiler flags.
 Either due to a decision made by the developers (e.g. the ocean component) or due to compiler bugs (e.g. several source files of the `EMVORADO` component cannot be compiled with `PGI/NVHPC` compilers and optimization level `-O2`).
 Such cases can be covered with Fortran compile groups.
 For example, a separate set of flags for the ocean component can be specified at the configure time as follows:

 ```console
 $ ./configure \